Accelerated Calculus for Engineers (ACE)

 ACE is offered in conjunction with the Math 19, 40, and 50 Series, in addition to the Computational Mathematics in Engineering CME 100 series.

 NOTE: Not all courses are offered every quarter.

 |Math 52 ACE (through EE 191)||Autumn, Winter, Spring|

 |Math 53 ACE (through EE 191)||Autumn, Winter, Spring|

 |CME 104 ACE||Spring|

-Whether you're a returning applicant or a new applicant to the ACE program, please complete the online application that will be automatically submitted after completion.
+Whether you're a returning applicant or a new applicant to the ACE program, please complete the online application.

-The deadline is the second Friday after instruction begins every quarter, but due to enrollment limits, please sign up ASAP.
+The deadline for ACE for the upcoming quarter is the Friday during dead week the quarter before.
+Due to enrollment limits, please sign up ASAP.

 Inquiries regarding logistics may be directed to Martha Schmidhauser, Accounting Associate, at (650) 723-9106, by email to email@example.com, or in Huang Engineering Center 135.

 Inquiries regarding acceptance, advising, and course scheduling may be directed to Dr. Noe Lozano, Associate Dean of Student & Diversity Affairs, at (650) 862-7063, by email to firstname.lastname@example.org, or in Huang Engineering Center 135.